 Q: Are there any safety concerns regarding the Shih Tzu?

 A: The Shih Tzu is a brachycephalic (snub nosed) breed.
 Shih Tzu are very sensitive to high temperatures.
 Extreme caution must be taken outdoors in hot and humid weather to avoid heat stroke.
 For example, during outdoor dog shows and activities, we use ice packs under towels to keep our dogs cool and always provide fresh water.
 We live in Florida where it is very hot and humid.
 When you take them for a long walk, do so upon sunrise or at sundown so you are not out in the hot sun.
 These are just a few examples on how we try our best to make them comfortable.

 Q: What size are your Shih Tzu?

 A: One of the characteristics I like about the Shih Tzu is their size.
 ShihTzu are sturdy and solid, despite their relatively small size.
-They are not too little and not too big.
 This makes them well suited to modern life in city or country, and performance events.
-My Shih Tzu weigh between 8-12 lbs.
+My show dogs weigh between 8-12 lbs. and are typically 9 inch tall at the shoulder.
 Its just the right size for me!
 I show my dogs so they must be at a standard size to win in the show ring.
 It would be unethical for me to purposely breed for undersized Shih Tzu.